-There was no fishing for SBT off Queensland in the 2005-06 quota year.
+There was no SBT caught off Queensland in the 2006-07 quota year.

-6. Historical Fleet Size and Distribution
+6. Historical fleet size and distribution

-Troll catches of SBT were reported as early as the 1920s off the east coast of Australia but significant commercial fishing for SBT commenced in the early 1950s with the establishment of a pole-and-live-bait fishery off New South Wales, South Australia and, later (1970), Western Australia.
+Troll catches of SBT were reported as early as the 1920s off the east coast of Australia but significant commercial fishing for SBT commenced in the early 1950s with the establishment of a pole-and-live-bait fishery off New South Wales, South Australia and, later (1970s), Western Australia.
 Purse seine gear overtook pole as the predominant method and catches peaked at 21 500 t in 1982.
 The bulk of this early Australian catch of SBT was canned.
 Following quota reductions in 1983-84, the Western Australian pole fishery for very small juveniles closed down and the south-eastern fishery began to target larger juveniles to supply the Japanese sashimi market.
 Surface catches were further reduced between 1989 and 1995 when about half of the Australian total allowable catch (TAC) was taken by Australia-Japan joint venture longliners in the Australian Fishing Zone (AFZ).
 The joint venture ceased in late 1995.
 From 1992 to 1998, domestic longliners operating off Tasmania and New South Wales also took around 5-10% of the total Australian catch.